Philadelphia's First Black TV Reporter Trudy Haynes Passes Away At Age 95

 PHILADELPHIA (CBS) — The CBS3 family has lost one of our own.
-We’ve learned former Eyewitness News reporter Trudy Haynes has passed away at age 95.
+Former Eyewitness News reporter Trudy Haynes has died.
+She was 95 years old.
 She was beloved by all of us.
-Trudy was a trailblazer in the journalism industry and a longtime fixture at CBS3 where she worked for more than 30 years.
+Trudy was a trailblazer in the journalism industry and a longtime fixture at CBS3, where she worked for more than 30 years.

 Haynes transformed the face of the news industry when she became Philadelphia’s first Black TV reporter.
-Now, we celebrate her life and all that she meant to us and the legacy she leaves behind.READ MORE: 1 Person Killed, Another Injured After Part Of Tree Falls On Moving Car In Hainesport
+Now, we celebrate her life and all that she meant to us and the legacy she leaves behind.READ MORE: Philadelphia Police Searching For Another Suspected Shooter In South Street Mass Shooting

-During Black History month in 2021, Hanyes spoke with CBS3’s Janelle Burrell about her career.
+During Black History month in 2021, Haynes spoke with CBS3’s Janelle Burrell about her career.

 When asked when she realized she was an example for so many women behind her she told Burrell, “When I found out they wanted my job, and a lot of women wanted my job.”

-It was 1963 when Trudy Haynes got her first TV gig as the first Black weather reporter at a station in Detroit.

 Haynes joined Eyewitness News in 1965, becoming the first Black TV reporter in Philadelphia.
-At times, facing sexism and discrimination, but always rising above.
-And she gained their respect.READ MORE: Reading Terminal Market Expanding, City Adding Seasonal Festival Street Space
+At times, she faced sexism and discrimination, but she always rose above it, and she gained their respect.READ MORE: Delaware Senate OKs Bill Limiting Firearm Magazine Capacity

 Haynes quickly became a standout, interviewing the likes of Martin Luther King, President Lyndon Johnson and Muhammed Ali.
 She truly made a name for herself despite the racism and sexism she faced as a Black woman in the industry.